RobotOptimist/macivor/content/blog/get-set-up-with-dotnet-and-jupyter-notebooks.md

 <picture-wrapper file-name="screen-shots/dotnet-installed" alt-text="A screenshot of the anaconda prompt where dotnet SDK is shown to be installed."></picture-wrapper>

 If you don't then you'll need to install that.
+Please note that the dotnet-interactive tool still only supports .NET 3.1 FYI.
-You can do that here: [Install .NET SDK](https://dotnet.microsoft.com/download)
+You can get the SDK here: [Install .NET SDK](https://dotnet.microsoft.com/download)

 Next you'll need to install the dotnet-interactive tool.
 From the Anaconda prompt type this command: `dotnet tool install -g --add-source "https://pkgs.dev.azure.com/dnceng/public/_packaging/dotnet-tools/nuget/v3/index.json" Microsoft.dotnet-interactive`